Arthur H. Rosenfeld: Energy efficiency organizations

 Governor Brown subsequently set up California's first Energy Commission, requiring as part of its mandate the use of the new efficiency standards for buildings and appliances.
-Rosenfeld was appointed its Commissioner by Gov. Gray Davis in 2000 and was reappointed by Gov. Arnold Schwarzenegger in 2005.
+Rosenfeld was appointed its commissioner by governor Gray Davis in 2000 and was reappointed by governor Arnold Schwarzenegger in 2005.

 His efforts, having saved consumers billions of dollars in energy costs, earned Rosenfeld the moniker, "godfather of energy efficiency," as well as numerous awards.

 In 1980 Rosenfeld helped form the American Council for an Energy-Efficient Economy (ACEEE), a non-profit organization aimed at promoting energy efficiency policies and technologies.
 In 2014, leading members of the organization paid tribute to his work, with many of its members crediting him for giving them inspiration during their careers.
-At that event, Rosenfeld said that his own inspiration for establishing the organization was his "fury" at President Jimmy Carter's plan to spend $88 billion on alternative fuel development, but almost nothing toward energy conservation.
+At that event, Rosenfeld said that his own inspiration for establishing the organization was his "fury" at president Jimmy Carter's plan to spend $88 billion on alternative fuel development, but almost nothing toward energy conservation.
 He realized that someone with his expertise was needed to re-focus attention to conserving energy, which he felt was the best and easiest way to reduce energy consumption.

 Rosenfeld is the author or co-author of about 400 peer-reviewed scientific papers.
 He was a participant, and later member of the Board of Directors for the non-profit research organization Berkeley Earth.
 From 1994 to 1999, Rosenfeld was a senior advisor for Energy Efficiency and Renewable Energy in the United States Department of Energy.

 In later years, he was a leading advocate for the use of white or light colored roofing materials to reduce building cooling costs.
-Former U.S. Secretary of Energy, Steven Chu, explains that by Rosenfeld's calculation, having white roofs on all flat-roofed buildings and for pavements, would be the equivalent of removing all the cars in the world for 18 years.
+Former U.S. secretary of energy, Steven Chu, explains that by Rosenfeld's calculation, having white roofs on all flat-roofed buildings and for pavements, would be the equivalent of removing all the cars in the world for 18 years.
 In 2005 California added cool roofs to its Title 24 building standards.